 Bile Salts Aid Digestion

-Bile salts have an effect on both water soluble and fat-soluble molecules.
-This makes it an important player in the synthesis of vitamins and minerals such as vitamins A, D, E, K, iron, calcium and magnesium – fat-soluble components that our body needs.
+Bile salts have an effect on both water-soluble and fat-soluble molecules.
+This makes it an important player in the synthesis of vitamins and minerals such as vitamins A, D, E, K, iron, calcium, and magnesium – fat-soluble components that our body needs.
 These can only be used by the body once it is broken down through the action of bile salts and the other digestive juices.
-Insufficient amount of bile salts in the body may lead to vitamin and nutrient deficiencies as well as poor cholesterol metabolism.
+An insufficient amount of bile salts in the body may lead to vitamin and nutrient deficiencies as well as poor cholesterol metabolism.

 Bile Salts Provide Necessary Support for Those Who Have Had Gallbladder Surgery